realworldocaml/book/other-notes/02-intro.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let distance (x1,y1) (x2,y2) =
-    let sqr x = x *. x in
-    sqrt (sqr (x1 -. x2) +. sqr (y1 -. y2))
+    sqrt ((x1 -. x2) ** 2. +. sqr (y1 -. y2) ** 2.)
 ;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is just a first taste of pattern matching.
-As you'll see, pattern matching shows up in many contexts, and turns out to be a surprisingly powerful tool.
+Pattern matching shows up in many contexts, and turns out to be a surprisingly powerful tool.

 ### Options